morays-community/morays-doc/docs/source/nemo.getting_started.rst

-Getting Started
+Getting started
 ===============

 .. toctree::
    :maxdepth: 2

-In this tutorial, we will deploy a NEMO hybrid modeling experiment.
-Aimed objective is to couple the ML model proposed by `Guillaumin and Zanna, 2021 <https://doi.org/10.1029/2021MS002534>`_ (GZ21) with the `DINO <https://github.com/vopikamm/DINO>`_ config.
+In this tutorial, we will deploy a Morays experiment for NEMO that is stored in the Morays collection.
+Objective of the experiment is to couple the ML model proposed by `Guillaumin and Zanna, 2021 <https://doi.org/10.1029/2021MS002534>`_ (GZ21) with the `DINO <https://github.com/vopikamm/DINO>`_ config.

-.. note:: Since the experiment is stored in a repository whose structure follows Morays template, we will also learn how to reproduce a test case from the Morays collection.

 Prerequisites to the turorial:
     - Operating NEMO compilation environment (see `NEMO doc <https://sites.nemo-ocean.io/user-guide/install.html>`_ for help)